Custom Wheel Building

 If you use rim brakes, the roundness and smoothness of the rim's sidewall determines how well your brakes work.
 A minor defect in the sidewall can cause the brakes to grab with every rotation of the wheel.
 Some irregularity is unavoidable, particularly with rims that don't have machined sidewalls.
 But most rims nowadays have machined sidewalls and riders are accustomed to having their brakes work smoothly.
 If I build wheel using my own rim inventory, and half way through the build I realize that the rim has a defect, I just stop work and start over with a new rim.
 Even though I inspect every rim before starting, I still miss lots of defects.
 So if you send me a rim with a defect that I don't find until the wheel is almost finished, I have to charge you for the time already spent, and the time spent undoing the wheel, and then again for building up on a new rim.
 With a disc rim, the odds of there being a defect that I can't see beforehand, which can have an adverse effect on the wheel's performance is negligeable.
 So I will build wheels using disc specific rims supplied by the customer, but not with rims made for rim brakes.

 However, you are certainly welcome to send me your hubs, either new or used for building.
 If you're sending used hubs, please clean them up so there's not lots of dirt and grease on them.
 And if the hubs need internal service, please do that before sending the hubs to me for wheelbuilding.
-I don't service cup and cone hubs.
+I don't service cup and cone hubs any longer.
 I can replace sealed cartridge bearings on most older hubs.
 Please call to be sure I have the correct tools and bearings to service your hub.
 Some hubs require proprietary tools to service.
 I have the tools for replacing bearings in White Industries, Chris King, Suntour, Specialized, Suzue, Sanshin and Phil Wood hubs.
 Those tools often will work in other hubs as well.

 But some hubs I will not build with under any circumstances.
 Some people need power assist to ride a bike, and there are hubs with electric motors available for this purpose.
 But they are very heavy, and I can't work with them due to my arthritic back.
 Also, I will not built wheels using "straight pull" spokes.
 If you don't know what that means, don't worry.
 I also don't build with bladed or "aerodynamic" spokes.